Removing the CAM

 Why Did the Judge in Pinellas Impose the CAM or SCRAM Condition?

 The Pinellas County Sheriff’s Office recently purchased devices manufactured by SCRAM Systems technologies.
-The sheriff’s office is charging an administrative fee of $10 per day for individuals ordered to wear the device.
+The sheriff’s office charges an administrative fee of $10 per day for individuals ordered to wear the device.

 Sample Motion to Remove a Pretrial Release Condition